dmail-old/server/docs/start-server-doc.md

 When request method is `GET` or `HEAD`, `request.body` is `undefined`.<br />
 When request method is `POST`, `PUT`, `PATCH`, `request.body` is an observable object.<br />

-Here is how you could read `request.body`:
+Here is how to get `request.body` as string:

 ```js
 const requestToResponse = async ({ body }) => {